What is Cash Flow from Operations Ratio?

-Capital Expenditure Ratio Formula is represented as follows,
+The Capital Expenditure Ratio Formula is represented as follows,

-- Capital spent by management on building long term assets of the firm.
+- Capital spent by management on building long term assets of the firm;

-- This metric is also important for the management as it helps them in identifying where exactly the cash flows of the firm is going.
+- This metric is also crucial for the management as it helps them in identifying where exactly the cash flows of the firm is going.
 Knowing this data, management can strategize for the future and devote its attention to evaluate capital intensive projects like setting up a new office or expanding a production facility, launching a new set of products, or restructuring the operational setup.

 This article has been a guide to Cash Flow from Operations Ratio.
 Here we discuss the top 4 operating cash flow ratios, including CFO EV Multiple, Cash returns on assets, Cash flow to debt ratio, and more.
 You may learn more about finance from the following articles –